pantheon-systems/documentation/style-guide.md

 Description: Give an overview of the WalkMe demonstration.
 This is the purpose of the task and accomplishment.   **Example**: Learn how to add and manage SSH keys.

+## Environments
+There are four types of environments in the Dashboard: Dev, Test, Live, and Multidev.
+When referring to an environment, always capitalize the name of the environment, but not the word "environment".

+**Correct**:
+From your Site Dashboard, go to the Dev environment.
+All Partner organizations have Multidev available on every site.
+On Test and Live, PHP errors are not displayed to users, but they'll still be logged.
+Load testing should only be performed on the Live environment.

+**Incorrect**
+Go to the Dev Environment.
+The final step is to deploy your code and plugin settings to the live environment.

 ## FAQs

 Write the questions as if the user were asking them.
 If there are more than two steps in the answer, use a numbered list.
 When it's an FAQ only doc, include categories as h2s and display the questions as h3s.
 If FAQs are included as part of a larger document, display them as h4s.

 **Example of a simple FAQ**: